hero media

 The deepest lake on the island is also one of the most picturesque, with striking green water and white sand.
 See fish dart about in the depths, as you step in there to cool off after finishing the hike needed to get here.

-Tips for visiting: While it might be attractive, Lake Wabby is also pretty – deep that is.
-The walk to get there is also strenuous and it’s not unusual to see dingoes (known as wongari to the local Indigenous Butchella people).
+Tips for visiting: While it might be attractive, Lake Wabby is also pretty deep.
+The walk to get there is also strenuous, and it’s not unusual to see dingoes (known as wongari to the local Indigenous Butchella people).
 All in all, Lake Wabby is incredible, but not the best swimming spot to visit with kids.

 No matter how early you get up to swim in Lake Allom, you’ll find some more ardent locals have beat you to it.
 We’re talking of course about the resident Krefft’s river turtles.
 Admire them from a shoreline populated by a rainforest of kauri and hoop pine trees, or head into the waters yourself.